semgrep/docs/docs/intro/writing.rst

 ``/analysis/inputs/public/source-code/``.
 This location is a result of minifinder depending on the ``source-code`` component (configured in ``analyzer.json``).
 For more information about dependencies and locating their output, see :doc:`/api/index`.

-To get just JavaScript fils, we'll use the ``find`` program on our mounted source-code directory.
+To get just JavaScript files, we'll use the ``find`` program on our mounted source-code directory.
 Add the following to your ``analyze.sh``:

 .. literalinclude:: samples/minifinder/src/analyze.sh
     :linenos: